sales@farahatco.com +9714250025197142500251+ WhatsApp

 Some of the most notable punishments laid down for contravention of the provisions of the AML Law are as follows:

-Article 23 of the AML Law provides that in instances where manager or representatives of companies found guilty of AML offences may face hefty fines of between five hundred thousand and fifty million dirhams, and in instances where the crime is related to terrorist financing, the court will make an order for the dissolution of the company and the closure of the offices where the criminal activity took place.
+Article 23 of the AML Law provides that in instances where managers or representatives of companies found guilty of AML offenses may face hefty fines of between five hundred thousand and fifty million dirhams, and in instances where the crime is related to terrorist financing, the court will make an order for the dissolution of the company and the closure of the offices where the criminal activity took place.

 Article 24 provides that the failure to report a suspicious transaction to the FIU, whether willfully or by gross negligence, may lead to imprisonment and/or a fine of between one hundred thousand dirhams and one million dirhams.